anita-owens/Machine-Learning-R/README.md

 We have a dataset of subscribers who subscribed to a magazine or not.
 Can we predict which customers are more likely to subscibe?
 The goal of project two is to determine which customers are most likely to respond positively to our offer.

-PROJECT 3: A/B TEST ANALYSIS
+PROJECT 3: A/B TEST ANALYSIS - Was our promotion experiment successful?

 The goal of project three is to analyze the results of an experiment.
 A chain of department stores that ran 3 promotions in different markets.
 The marketing team wants to know which promotion was the most effective in generating sales.
 The deliverable is to inform the marketing team on the results of the impact of the experiment.